You have until May 17 to file your taxes, but processing your return as early as possible, rather than waiting, can save you from a slew of headaches.

 Start preparing your taxes as soon as you receive all your forms, to determine what you might owe.
 This might give you a couple of months to figure out where you're going to get that money.
 Here are a few options for payment:

 - Divide the amount you owe by the number of weeks remaining until the tax filing deadline.
 Set aside that amount each week, so you'll have enough cash on Tax Day.

 - Set aside as much as you can in the short term, and cover the rest with savings if you can't afford the first strategy.

 - Consider applying for a payment plan with the IRS if you don't have enough in your savings account to pay your taxes, or if you'd have to dip into your emergency fund to do so.

 You'll know how much of a refund to expect, or the amount you owe the IRS, after you prepare your tax return.
 Adjusting your withholding accordingly for the current year can help you avoid a shock in 2022.

 Use a 2021 withholding worksheet to determine how much you should set aside from each paycheck, and update your W-4 accordingly.
 Ask your company's human resources or payroll department for help if you're not sure how to do this.

->

-> It makes a lot of sense to get your tax prep out of the way early in the year, but don't overlook the emotional toll of putting off filing your taxes.
-Wrapping them up well in advance of the due date means that you don't have to deal with the last-minute stress of tax season.
+It makes a lot of sense to get your tax preparation out of the way early in the year, but don't overlook the emotional toll of putting off filing your taxes.
+Wrapping them up well in advance of the due date means that you won't have to deal with the last-minute stress of tax season.